 - Airports.
 Getting set up in airports can be tough and is not always profitable, but when it works out, the venture can be very rewarding.
 Even if not in terms of revenue, you get exposure to a wide variety of people who otherwise may never have heard of your business.

 - Craft fairs.
-Antique malls and craft fairs cater to a specific type of shopper, and during the holiday season, they can be a great place to make gift sales and to offer snacks to collectors, bargain hunters, and dealers.
+Antique malls and craft fairs cater to a specific type of shopper, and during the holiday season, they can be a great place to make gift sales and offer snacks to collectors, bargain hunters, and dealers.

 - Outdoor markets and festivals.
 Christmas markets, although German in origin, are popular throughout the United States as well.
-From east coast to west and everywhere in between, you can usually find a market or festival looking for vendors during the holiday season.
+From the east coast to the west and everywhere in between, you can usually find a market or festival looking for vendors during the holiday season.

 - Strip mall or other retail parking lots.
 Many property managers are willing to rent out space in their parking lots if you just ask.
 A trailer or cart serving warm drinks and sweet treats will invite customers on their way to and from stores on a cold day.